pedscoffee/PhysicianPromptEngineering/_posts/2025-11-01-Introducing-our-Prompt-Generator-Make-Your-Own-LLM-AI-Editor-Prompt.md

 ### How It Works

-1. **Select your parameters** from dropdown menus (specialty, format preferences, documentation style)
+1. **Select your preferences** from the menus
 2. **Preview the generated prompt** with your specifications incorporated
-3. **Copy and implement** directly in your EMR's AI text generation feature
-4. **Refine based on results** using real encounter data
+3. **Make it your own** by adding few shot examples from your speciality and your most common dot phrases as boilerplate text
+4. **Test and refine** by making small changes until you're consistently happy with the results

 ### Key Features

-- **Pre-configured templates** for common documentation scenarios
+- **Based on proven prompts** for common documentation scenarios
-- **Specialty-specific options** covering primary care through subspecialties
 - **Customizable few-shot examples** that define your output style
 - **Character count optimization** for EMR compatibility (≤5,000 characters)